Ceylo/Metal-Blend-Pipelines/README.md

 ### Render with tile memory (1 encoder, 1 draw/layer)

 This one is a variation of the above render pipeline.
 However using tile memory implies using memoryless textures, which only "persist" within a single `MTLRenderCommandEncoder`.
 So we need to find a way not to run into the undefined behavior caused by reading & writing to the same texture.
 Documentation is lacking on the topic so I used best guess.
 What I ended up doing is using 2 memoryless textures, and swapping them on each subpass of the render encoder.
 So on the 2nd blend we read from `memoryless1` and `layer2`, and write to `memoryless2`.
 On the next blend we read from `memoryless2` and `layer3`, and write to `memoryless1`.
+> [!IMPORTANT]
-I could not find yet documentation telling that this approach is well defined behavior, but on all devices I tried this gave correct and stable results.
+> I could not find yet documentation stating that this approach is well defined behavior, although on all devices I tried this gave correct and stable results.

 ### Render (1 encoder, 1 draw/layer)